 Utilizing QSFs as a Resolution Tool

 Recognizing when and how to use Qualified Settlement Funds (QSFs) can significantly enhance the resolution process in your practice.
 Making critical financial decisions under the pressures of litigation can lead to delays and missed opportunities.
-A stubborn defendant can also impede crafting a settlement in your client’s best interest.
+A stubborn defendant can also hinder crafting a settlement in your client’s best interest.

 1. What is a Qualified Settlement Fund?